List of viceroys of New Granada

 Spanish viceroys of the colonial Viceroyalty of New Granada (1717–1819) located in northern South America.

 Introduction

-The former territory within the Viceroyalty of New Granada corresponds to present day Colombia, Ecuador, Panama, and Venezuela.
-It also encompassed areas of present-day Guyana, southwestern Suriname, northwestern Brazil, northern Peru, Costa Rica, and Nicaragua.
+The territory within the former Viceroyalty of New Granada corresponds to areas in present-day Colombia, Ecuador, Panama, and Venezuela.
+It also encompassed smaller territories located in present-day Guyana, southwestern Suriname, northwestern Brazil, northern Peru, Costa Rica, and Nicaragua.

-From the initial Spanish colonization of northern South American in the 1540s to the Viceroyalty of New Granada's establishment in 1718, the territories were governed by the Viceroyalty of Peru (1542–1824).
+From the initial Spanish colonization of northern South America in the 1540's to the Viceroyalty of New Granada's establishment in 1718, the territories were governed by the Viceroyalty of Peru (1542–1824).
 They included the included smaller colonial Audiencia Real of Bogotá and New Kingdom of Granada.
 In 1777 the provinces of Venezuela were assigned to the new colonial Captaincy General of Venezuela (1777–1821), governed by Captains General.

-The territories of the viceroyalty gained independence from Spain between 1819 and 1822 after a series of military and political struggles, uniting in the republic of Gran Colombia (1821–1831).
+The territories of the viceroyalty gained independence from Spain between 1810 and 1822 after a series of military and political struggles, uniting in the republic of Gran Colombia (1821–1831).